 Impact or Milestones

-Investors are interested in how much progress your company has made and the most important point here is that you need to focus on actionable metrics.
+Investors are interested in how much progress your start-up has made and the most important point here is that you need to focus on actionable metrics.

 Examples of Actionable Metrics include: